 - Pictures of the scene of the attack

 - Pictures and medical documentation of all of your injuries

-After gathering all of the evidence from the dog bite you can, contact our lawyer in Columbus to discuss what happened.
+After gathering all of the evidence that you can, contact our dog attack lawyers in Columbus to discuss what happened.
 It costs you nothing to review the situation and find out if you have grounds to file a legal claim.

-If you have a valid claim, our attorneys will begin a thorough investigation to build the strongest case possible.
+If you have a valid claim, our dog attack attorneys will begin a thorough investigation to build the strongest case possible.
 If we are unable to obtain fair compensation, we are prepared to take your case to trial to fight for justice.

 In Ohio, dog owners, keepers or harborers can be held liable for damages if their dogs attack other people.
 It is usually pretty easy to establish who is the owner of the dog.
 However, defining a keeper or harborer of a dog can be more difficult.

 According to precedent, a keeper is someone who is physically in charge of the dog.
 For example, a keeper could be someone who was asked to hold a dog’s leash.
 A harborer of a dog is someone who owns or controls the premises where the dog lives and silently agrees to the dog’s presence.
 For instance, living with someone who owns a dog could make you a harborer of the animal.

 However, owners, keepers and harborers cannot be held liable for a dog attack in cases where the victim was trespassing, committing a crime on the owner’s property or provoking the dog.
 Provoking the dog could include things like: